Peer-to-Peer Lending: A Deep Dive into Vetting Platforms and Analyzing Returns

 FAQ

-Q: What is a loan "default"?
-A: A loan default happens when a borrower fails to make their scheduled payments for a specific period of time, as outlined in the loan agreement.
-Once a loan is in default, the platform will begin a collections process, but there is no guarantee that the lender will recover their principal.
+Q: What does it mean to "default" on a loan?
+A: A loan default happens when a borrower doesn't make their scheduled payments for a certain amount of time, as stated in the loan agreement.
+The platform will start a collections process once a loan is in default, but the lender may not get back their principal.

 Disclaimer